-Summer in the south is in full swing.
-July and August (and a lot of times September… October… and maybe even parts of November) are highly unanticipated as it generally feels we’re going to melt within seconds of stepping out the door; we either find ourselves aggressively avoiding having to step foot outside or spending hours down at the pool or water parks to try and keep cool.
+summer in the south is in full swing. it’s not usually something we look as it generally feels we’re going to melt within seconds of stepping out the door; we either find ourselves aggressively avoiding having to step foot outside or spending hours down at the pool or water parks to try and keep cool.

 This post may include affiliate link(s), meaning, at no cost to you, I will earn commission if you click through and make a purchase.